-- The school Internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils. - Pupils will be taught what Internet use is acceptable such as Kiddle and what is not, and given clear guidelines for using these resources.
+• The school Internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils.

+- Pupils will be taught what Internet use is acceptable such as Kiddle and what is not, and given clear guidelines for using these resources.
 This will entail the teacher checking what the children have typed in the search engine before clicking on the link.
-This is to ensure children are appropriately using the computer. - Internet access will be planned to enrich and extend learning activities, through safe learning platforms such as Purplemash.
-Access levels will be reviewed to reflect the curriculum requirements and age of pupils. - Staff should review websites used prior to teaching to ensure they are suitable so that they can guide pupils safely to on-line activities that will support the learning outcomes planned for the pupils' age and maturity. - Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation and how to report on CPOMS any inappropriate behaviour and misuse whilst they are online.
-E-Safety lessons will be taught as discrete lessons throughout the year as part of PHSE lessons.
+This is to ensure children are appropriately using the computer. - Internet access will be planned to enrich and extend learning activities, through safe learning platforms such as Busy Things.
+Access levels will be reviewed to reflect the curriculum requirements and age of pupils. - Staff should review websites used prior to teaching to ensure they are suitable so that they can guide pupils safely to on-line activities that will support the learning outcomes planned for the pupils' age and maturity. - Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation. - E-Safety lessons will be taught as discrete lessons throughout the year as part of PHSE lessons.